MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/output-missing-from-transcript.md

 that also may need formatting.
 This is why the second `Write-Output 5` doesn't get added to the transcript.

-## Scenario 2 - move the object emission to the beginning
+## Scenario 2 - Move the object emission to the beginning

 Consider the following script and its output: